Mr Biggs communicates...

 “If I'm going to have a funeral, I ought to be there!”

-Note: This vintage audio has been pieced together from various copies and enhanced.
+Note: This vintage audio has been reconstructed from degraded source tapes and enhanced.

-Please read the transcript below as you listen...
+Read the full transcript below as you listen to the recording...

 Biggs: